Polar Mounds on Strangeon Stars: the Neutrino Emission from Ultraluminous X-ray Pulsars: Theoretical model

-In Fig. \ref{fig: column_SS}, we show the radiation energy, mass density, pressure, velocity, optical depth, and temperature as functions of the column height for different mass accretion rates.
+where $\mu_{\rm M}$ is the magnetic dipole moment of the pulsar.
 It can be observed that an extremely high mass accretion rate results in a taller accretion column.
 Moreover, the pressure and temperature at the base of the column remain independent of the accretion rate because the magnetic pressure counterbalances the radiation pressure.